-4.2 What does it Cost?
+4.2 What does it cost?

-The required outlays (operations, maintenance, renewal and upgrade/new expenditure) necessary to sustain services per asset category over the next 10 years is estimated to cost in the order of \$1,243.5M8.
+The required outlays (operations, maintenance, renewal and upgrade/new expenditure) necessary to sustain services per asset category over the next 10 years is estimated to cost in the order of \$972.6M or \$97.3M on average per year9.

-The estimated available funding for this period is \$1,161.6M or \$116.1M on average per year as per the long term financial plan.
-This is 93% of the cost to sustain the current levels of service at the lowest lifecycle cost.
+The estimated available funding for this period is \$952.4M or \$95.2M on average per year as per the long term financial plan.